Professional wrestling throws: Piledriver

 Whilst giving the illusions of slamming the opponent's head into the ground, a properly executed standard piledriver has the opponent's head barely touching the ground, if at all.
 The technique is said to have been innovated by Wild Bill Longson.

 Powerbomb

 A powerbomb is a move in which an opponent is lifted into the air and then slammed down back-first to the mat.
 The standard powerbomb sees the opponent placed in a standing headscissors position (bent forward with their head placed between the wrestler's thighs), lifted on the wrestler's shoulders, and slammed back-first down to the mat.
 The move was innovated by Lou Thesz.
 This move was used as a finisher for wrestlers such as Batista, The Undertaker, Kevin Nash, Chyna, JBL, among others.

 Powerslam

 A powerslam is any slam in which the wrestler performing the technique falls face-down on top of their opponent.
-The use of the term "powerslam" usually refers to the front powerslam and the scoop powerslam.
+The use of the term "powerslam" usually refers to the front powerslam or the scoop powerslam.